ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/l2cache.md

 INST_RETIRED is 280
 ```

 The stores created 32 L2 D-cache accesses and 5 refills. `L2D_CACHE_WR` is 0 because no memory write operation was looked up in the L2 cache, counting any writebacks from the L1 data cache that allocate into the L2 cache.
-However, we are seeing L2 cache accesses due to reads, in `L2D_CACHE_RD`.
+However, you can see L2 cache accesses due to reads, in `L2D_CACHE_RD`.
 This event counts whether there is a hit or a miss in the L2 cache.
 As a result, all of the data written was stored in the L1 D-cache and the L2 D-cache refills were triggered by read operations only.

 Writing to more addresses will trigger L2 cache accesses due to write operations: